shakeb03/echoes-os-demo/README.md

-# 🧠 Echoes OS – AI-Powered Memory & Prompt Builder
+# 🧠 Echoes OS – Your Creative Second Brain

 **Echoes OS** is an AI-driven tool that helps creators reverse-engineer their content to uncover original prompts, generate new creative drafts, and build a reusable memory system.
 It supports a wide range of input types—text, audio, YouTube links, and more—embedding and storing meaningful insights for future inspiration or retrieval.